 Most organizations have heard the term “SEO” – search engine optimization.
-But they often don’t know what that term means, especially in 2016, let alone how to incorporate it into their new site design.
+But they often don’t know what that term means, let alone how to incorporate it into their new site design.

 In this guide, I’ll explain the essentials and provide you with a checklist so you can ensure your new site works as well for Google and Bing as it does for your users.